-All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part one or Annex A of KCSIE 23.
-Staff who work with children will also be provided with a copy of Annex B. Copies can be found on the academy website.
+All staff (including temporary staff and volunteers) will be provided with a copy of this policy and Part one or Annex A of KCSIE 24.
+Staff who work with children will also be provided with a copy of Annex B.